PowerDNS/dnsdist-ansible/README.md

 dnsdist_setkey: ""
 ```

 Encryption key for the dnsdist's TCP control socket.
+If it is empty, a random key will be generated.
+If a key is already present in the file, it will be kept.

 ```yaml
 dnsdist_webserver_address: ""